rewanthtammana/grumpy/README.md

 ## Build from scratch

+1. `cosign generate-key-pair && cat cosign.pub | base64 -w0` - Copy this text to kubernetes secret, `public` in `_manifest_.yaml`
-1. Build the docker image from scratch `docker build . -t $IMAGENAME && docker push $IMAGENAME` or use `rewanthtammana/test:cosign`
+1. Build the docker image from scratch `docker build . -t $IMAGENAME && docker push $IMAGENAME` or use `rewanthtammana/build:cosign`
 2. Generate certificates & perform deployments with, `./deploy.sh`
 3. Check the status
 4. I have already signed an image & pushed it to my dockerhub.
 For validation run,